FortAwesome/wordpress-fontawesome/README.md

 ```

 This html could be stored directly as page content.
-(Note: at page load time, the Font Awesome CSS would also need to be present in
-order to style the SVG properly).

 Or an abstract object could be generated that you could use to create your own
 DOM elements or store in the attributes of your Block: